How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 - [Sato] Complete user research by 5/20

 Stick to the Decided: prefix on decisions and the [Owner] format on action items.
-Three months later, full-text search in Notion will pay back this discipline several times over.
-Notion's search is a simple keyword match, so the cleaner your conventions, the better the search experience.
+Three months later, full-text search will pay back this discipline several times over.
+Notion's search is keyword-based, so the cleaner your conventions, the better the search experience.

 Linking the meeting DB to a tasks DB

 The setup so far lets you find a meeting and read what happened.
-But it doesn't answer "Did the action items from that meeting actually get done?"
+It doesn't answer "did the action items from that meeting actually get done?"
 That's the other half of meeting management.

 AspectMeeting DBTasks DB